stuntrally/stuntrally3/docs/Tasks.md

 6. Particles material add light (by diffuse and ambient).
 So they don't look the same on all tracks, and get darker when it's dark.

-I think that something simple, written by us (or me), meant just for car would be much better.
-5a.
-So 1 particle system with uv atlas (all particles in 1 texture)
+[Won't do] 5a.
+Own 1 particle system with uv atlas (all particles in 1 texture)
 5b. and custom emitter in area near of car but not inside of it
 If the emitter will check size of particle (when emitting)
 and the distance from car (some planes) and also velocity/angle of car,